 And as I explore the world further, I’ve learned that poverty (or money) isn’t always the root of all evil.

 I have to agree with J.R.R.
 Tolkien that not all who wander are lost.
 As mentioned in point number 1, not everyone who travels is trying to escape his/her life situation.
 Yes, at a certain point of our lifetime, we may experience some life crisis — such as not feeling sure where our life is heading, if we’re doing the right things for ourselves, how our actions today can impact our future and the future of others, and so on.

-If you find yourself getting lost in unfamiliar places, that’s perfectly fine!
-You’ll learn many things during the process.
-From my own experiences, I’ve learned that all it takes to survive out there is by using common sense, communicating with others, and seeking for help when necessary.
+If we find ourselves getting lost in unfamiliar places, that’s perfectly fine!
+We’ll learn many things during the process.
+From my own experience, I’ve learned that all it takes to survive out there is by using common sense, communicating with others, and seeking for help when necessary.

 Whenever I travel, I’ve always had to deal with all kinds of problems.
 Not much money left.
 Sometimes no money at all.
 Got lost.
 Harassed.
 Scammed.
 And so on.
 Yes, solving problems when I’m outside of my comfort zone is indeed challenging, but solving problems is never impossible.

 I highly encourage people to travel alone at least once in their lifetime.
-When you travel alone, you’ll learn to become a better problem-solver.
+When we travel alone, we’ll learn to be better problem solvers.
 And travelling has made me stronger — mentally and emotionally.

 9. If you have plenty of time, just go with the flow

 Yes, it’s important for me to have an outline of my travels.
-But creating a fixed plan such as where to go, what to see, how long should I stay in one place, or when should I leave my destination, are not to my liking.
-That’s why travel tours and packages aren’t really my thing although there were times when I had to purchase some of them.
+But creating a fixed plan such as where to go, what to see, how long I should stay in one place, or when I should leave my destination, are not very much to my liking.
+That’s why travel tours and packages aren’t really my thing although there were times when I had to purchase them.